anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.3"></a>
 ###  4.2.3 Storage Extensions

 Persistent storage is associated with workloads via Storage Extensions.
 The size of an extension can be specified explicitly in increments of 100GB, ranging from a minimum of 100GB to a maximum of 16TB.
-Extensions are configured with the required performance category, as per Table 4-14.
+Extensions are configured with the required performance category, as per Table 4-15.
 Multiple persistent Storage Extensions can be attached to virtual compute instances.

-Note, CNTT documentation uses GB and GiB to refer to a Gibibyte (2<sup>30</sup> bytes), except where explicitly stated otherwise.
+>_*Note:*_ CNTT documentation uses GB and GiB to refer to a Gibibyte (2<sup>30</sup> bytes), except where explicitly stated otherwise.

 <a name="Table4-15"></a>